top of page

 Ongoing Community Partnerships

 We've built meaningful relationships with Arizona's Native American communities, particularly the Tohono O'odham Nation.
-Our student-athletes participate in cultural exchanges, community events, and collaborative celebrations that promote mutual understanding between Pacific Islander and Native American communities.
+Our students participate in cultural exchanges, community events, and collaborative celebrations that promote mutual understanding between Pacific Islander and Native American communities.

 bottom of page